-SCI celebrates the release this month of final regulations from the U.S. Coast Guard requiring port terminal operators to provide access between the gate of their facility and vessels docked there.
+SCI celebrates the release of final regulations from the U.S. Coast Guard requiring port terminal operators to provide access between the gate of their facility and vessels docked there.
 This is the final step in correcting a situation that initially trapped seafarers on board their ships, and kept organizations like SCI from being able to visit and provide services to them, following the attacks of September 11, 2001.

 Seafarers treasure their rare opportunities for shore leave, and we are happy that all port terminal operators in our area have already developed systems for free access between the gate and ships in their facilities.
 But it is important that seafarers’ rights have been codified, and we are proud that our advocacy over the years played a part in making this happen.